juliaobenauer/Data-Engineer-Capstone-Project/README.md

 ### Run ETL pipeline
 The ETL pipeline is defined in the `etl.py` script, which uses functions out of `tools.py` and `etl_functions.py`.
 It creates final data tables in Amazon S3.
+Within `config.cfg`, set the values of your AWS keys.
-Within `etl.py`, adapt the input and output data location in the main function before running.
+Within `etl.py`, adapt the input and output data location and potentially the file paths in the main function before running.